RhezaMaretta/RhezaMaretta/memo/thoughts.md

 *   Consider a CONTRIBUTING.md file to outline contribution guidelines and encourage community involvement.
 *   Add a README.md file with a clear project description, setup instructions, and usage examples.

+API documentation for project setup and usage.
+Consider a CONTRIBUTING.md file for community guidelines.